Pathing & AI Explained

 1) Overcrowded layouts

+Too many stations in a small area causes collision issues, blocked paths, and constant task re-evaluation.
 If Pals bump into each other constantly, productivity collapses.

 2) Long or unclear paths